 Q. I can't afford it, is there a way to help?

-A. I understand that there is a lot to pay for as parents and the cost of living is rough - especially here in the lower mainland!
+A. I understand that there is a lot to pay for as parents and the cost of living is rough - especially here in the Lower Mainland!
 So if finances are an issue for you, please still book a call with us as we may be able to help with a payment plan.
 OR we have an exciting group coaching opportunity coming up which has limited spots and will be a lower price than our private coaching.

-Q. Is my baby to young?
+Q. Is my baby too young?

 A. Right from birth, we learn habits and how things go... in fact your baby has taken on your circadian rhythm (body clock) from when it was inside your tummy!
-I love working with prenatal clients a lot because we get to gently introduce habits which will get them off to the right start naturally while still enjoying the newborn snuggles!!!
+I love working with prenatal clients because we get to gently introduce habits which will get them off to the right start naturally while still enjoying the newborn snuggles!!!